trevorwslee/MCE-DumbDisplay/README.md

   * can be used for some functions of DumbDisplay

 DumbDisplay:
-- `powerUp(enableBluetooth: boolean = true, enableSerial: boolean = true)` -- if not explicitly called, powerUp() is automatically called when you setup DumbDisplayMB or DumbDisplayTurtle; however, you may want to call powerUp() before setting up layers in order to dictate more "power up" options
+- `connect(enableBluetooth: boolean = true, enableSerial: boolean = true)` -- explicitly wait for connection, at the same time you also have an opportunity to override some default settings
   * `enableBluetooth` -- set to false so that Bluetooth is not used ; this will leave more memory for your program
   * `enableSerial` -- set to false so that Serial is not used, and you can freely make use of Serial
-- `toColor(r: number, g: number, b: number)` -- turn RGB into color name that you can use, say to set LED color
-  * in fact, the "color name" is simply the combine of the 3 RBG numbers -- e.g. R 100, B 0, G 200, will become "100-0-200"
+- `configPinLayers(xUnitCount: number = 100, yUnitCount: number = 100)` -- configure the size of the virtual "pin frame" for pinning the layers (refer to pinLayer() below)
+- `configAutoPinLayers(direction: AutoPinDirection)` -- configure to autocat pin layers in either horizontal or vertical direction
+- `pinLayer(layer: ddlayers.DDLayer, uLeft: number, uTop: number, uWidth: number, uHeight: number)` -- pin a layer on the virtual "pin frame" @ position (uLeft, uTop) with size (uWidth x uHeight)
 transparent; 255 being total opaque)
 - `removeLayer(layer: Layer)` -- remove a layer; yes, you can setup the layer again
 - `writeSerial(msg: string)` -- you can write some "comment" to the serial port (which will not be harmful to DD operations)
+- `toColor(r: number, g: number, b: number)` -- a helper function that turns RGB into color name that you can use, say to set LED color
+  * in fact, the "color name" is simply the combine of the 3 RBG numbers -- e.g. R 100, B 0, G 200, will become "100-0-200"
+- `setupLedGridLayer(numCols: number = 1, numRows: number = 1)` -- setup and create a LED Grid layer have numCols x numRows LEDs
+- `setupLcdLayer(numCols: number = 16, numRows: number = 2)` -- setup and create a LCD layer capable of displaying numRows rows of numCols characters
+-

 "Layer" operations:
 - `layerVisible(visible: boolean)` -- set whether a layer is visible or not